Certora/Documentation/docs/prover/cli/options.md

 This option determines whether to optimistically assume unresolved external calls can make arbitrary changes to all states.
 It makes changes to how {ref}`AUTO summaries <auto-summary>` are executed.
-By default unresolved external calls will havoc all states.
+By default unresolved external calls will {term}`havoc` all the storage state of all contracts.
 When `-optimisticFallback` is enabled, only the states of contracts that are external to the calling contract (not necessarily `currentContract`) will be havoced.

 (-optimisticReturnsize)=
 #### `--settings -optimisticReturnsize=true`